Tiagoquix/firefox-annoyances/README.md

 ```

 # License
 This project is licensed under the UNLICENSE.
 If you contribute to it, you agree to its license.

-Basically, do whatever you want, it's public domain, no need for attribution/copyright.
+Some of the work integrated into this project was based on the Tor Project's work.
+Tor Browser is licensed under the Mozilla Public License 2.0.
+Special thanks for them for such great work.

 # Thanks
 If you use this project: thanks!
 You're awesome.